Movies

 Captain Marvel features Brie Larson as the first lead female superhero in the as she a young Nick Fury solve the mystery of her identity.

-One sentence review: Captain Marvel is a fun, corny, and empowering origin story that feels like a bridge between the past and the of the .
+One sentence review: Captain Marvel is a fun, corny, and empowering origin story that feels like a bridge between the past and the future of the .

 Where to watch Captain Marvel: Available to buy or rent on Amazon